-Action Step Necessary Tasks Task Status On April 11, 2016, based on the abridged SWIFT application, UGRA was invited to submit an application for funding.
+On April 11, 2016, based on the abridged SWIFT application, UGRA was invited to submit an application for funding.
 The deadline for submission was May 11, 2016.
 Based on the financial information from the teleconference with TWDB SWIFT staff, input from UGRA legal counsel, and the delay in acquiring an access agreement with Martin Marietta, UGRA staff did not submit the application for funding for this round of SWIFT funding.
 In July 2016, staff met with Kerrville Chamber of Commerce President, Terry Cook regarding water supply in Eastern Kerr County.
-In August 2016, staff and Vice-President Waller participated in a teleconference with the engineering firm in Denver Colorado, Deere Ault, who specialize in quarry conversion to water supply.
+In August 2016, staff and Vice-President Waller participated in a teleconference with the engineering firm in Denver Colorado, Deere Ault, who specialize in quary conversion to water supply.
 In October 2016, staff and Vice-President Waller met with representatives from Martin Marietta (MM) to discuss next steps in analyzing the Bedrock Quarry.
 Note there were two follow-up discussions including City of Kerrville representatives.
 MM determined to use the Bedrock Quarry for waste stream disposal (fines) so it will not be available for water supply.
-MM did offer to sculpt the new pit for water supply if the city was interested in doing so.
-No further discussion on this issue.
-In January 2017, staff discussed regional water planning and the need for comprehensive planning with KEDC Executive
+MM did offer to scupt the new pit for water supply.
+MM did offer to scupt the new pit for water supply.
+MM did offer to scupt the new pit for water supply.
+MM did offer to scupt the new pit for water supply.
+MM did offer to scupt the new pit for water supply.
+MM did offer to scupt the new pit for water supply.
+MM did offer to scupt the new pit for water supply.
+MM did offer to scupt the new pit for water supply.
+MM did offer to scupt the new pit for water supply.
+MM did offer to scupt the new pit for water supply.
+MM did offer to scupt the new pit for water supply.
+MM did offer to scupt the new pit for water supply.
+MM did offer to scupt the new pit for water supply.
+MM did offer to scupt the new pit for water supply.
+MM did offer to scupt the new pit for water supply.
+MM did offer to scupt Director, Brian O'Conner, Kerrville CVB Executive Director, Charlie McIlvain and Bruce Strachke.

-Action Step Necessary Tasks Task Status Director, Brian O'Conner, Kerrville CVB Executive Director, Charlie McIlvain and Bruce Strachke.
-In March 2017, Commissioner Letz and staff met with GBRA GM, Kevin Patteson to discuss water needs for eastern Kerr and western Kendall counties.
-Mr. Patteson indicated that GBRA would be open to discussion on a regional water supply project.
-In April 2017, UGRA staff and board directors participated in a groundwater roundtable discussion relating to the findings of the Ellenberger Research Group.
-In April 2017, staff and Vice-President Waller met with Curtis Wheatcraft to discuss plans for his quarry in Center Point.
-Mr. Wheatcraft expressed interest in further discussion.
-In December 2017, the Water Source Development Committee and Kerr County Commissioner Jonathan Letz met with Curtis Wheatcraft.
+Action Step Necessary Tasks Task Status Action Step Necessary Tasks Task StatusIn March 2017, Commissioner Letz and staff met with GBRA GM, Kevin Patteson to discuss water needs for eastern Kerr and western Kendall counties.
+Mr. Patteson indicated that GBRA would be open to discussion on a regional water supply project.In April 2017, UGRA staff and board directors participated in a groundwater roundtable discussion relating to the findings of the Ellenberger Research Group.In April 2017, staff and Vice-President Waller met with Curtis Wheatcraft to discuss plans for his quarry in Center Point.
+Mr. Wheatcraft expressed interest in further discussion.In December 2017, the Water Source Development Committee and Kerr County Commissioner Jonathan Letz met with Curtis Wheatcraft.
 Mr. Wheatcraft provided a tour of his Center Point quarry and adjoining property he does not intend to mine.
-He expressed interest in working with UGRA and Kerr County to investigate the potential of the property for an off-channel reservoir.
-In January 2017, an access agreement was provided to Mr. Wheatcraft which would allow UGRA to investigate further the potential of the quarry for water supply.
-Mr. Wheatcraft delayed executing the agreement due to his involvement in procuring the proper permits for his asphalt plant.
+He expressed interest in working with UGRA and Kerr County to investigate the potential of the property for an off-channel reservoir.In January 2017, an access agreement was provided to Mr. Wheatcraft which would allow UGRA to investigate further the potential of the quarry for water supply.
+Mr. Wheatcraft delayed executing the agreement due to his involvement in procuring the proper permits for his asphalt plant. proper permits for his asphalt plant.
+In November 2018, UGRA approved an access agreement with Curtis Wheatcraft and engaged Westward Environmental Inc to perform an initial feasibility study.